 Prepare for roadblocks

-“IMPRESSION: Diffusely abnormal decreased signal of the meningeal surfaces more pronounced about the brainstem, cerebellum, and basilar cisterns.
+IMPRESSION: Diffusely abnormal decreased signal of the meningeal surfaces more pronounced about the brainstem, cerebellum, and basilar cisterns.
 There appears to be mild associated cerebellar atrophy.
 The MR findings, as well as the clinical report of dizziness and hearing loss, are consistent with superficial siderosis.
 The abnormal decreased signal is observed primarily on the T2-weighted series correlating with the pial and ependymal surfaces most pronounced about the brainstem, basilar cisterns, and cerebellum.
 Findings correlate with hemosiderin deposition in a pattern of superficial siderosis.
 Etiology for superficial siderosis is presumed to include episodes of subarachnoid hemorrhage although not always clinically evident.
-Sensorineural hearing loss and cerebellar findings, by a report, are often presenting symptoms and appear to correlate in this case.”
+Sensorineural hearing loss and cerebellar findings, by a report, are often presenting symptoms and appear to correlate in this case.

-Dr. Michael Levy of Johns Hopkins oversaw a 90-day pilot study testing the safety and efficacy of Deferiprone (Ferriprox®), a lipid-soluble iron chelator that was discovered to cross the blood-brain barrier, on ten patients.
-The results of this study were promising enough to expand with additional candidates for an extra year.
-The research is now ongoing with results expected sometime in 2016.
-UPDATE:
+We have no idea who first decided to try and remove the hemosiderin deposits.
+Early chelation trials must have failed.
+The problem?
+No drug could cross the blood-brain barrier.
+Dr. Michael Levy, Johns Hopkins, was a member of the research team conducting a 90-day pilot study testing the safety and efficacy of Deferiprone (Ferriprox®), a lipid-soluble iron chelator that was able to cross the blood-brain barrier, on ten patients.
+The results of this early study were promising enough to expand the study with additional candidates.
+This extended study published the results December 28, 2017.
+You may download a copy of this study on our website.

 “To all SS patients on Ferriprox or thinking about Ferriprox, I want to take this opportunity to clear a misconception about the expectation of this drug.
 Ferriprox is an iron chelator, a small molecule that binds iron.
 The unique property of Ferriprox that makes it suitable for SS is its ability to dissolve into the spinal fluid and chelate iron on the surface of the brain and spinal cord.
 While Ferriprox is chelating the iron in an SS patient, it should not make the patient feel better in any way (except psychologically maybe?).
 Remember, symptoms from SS are due to damage to the outer layer of the brain due to iron toxicity from the adjacent siderosis layer.
 As long as the siderosis is present, the damage it causes continues even while the iron is being chelated.
 SS patients should expect to continue to progress in their SS disease until the iron is gone and healing can start.
 In my experience, it takes two years in most patients to begin to see reductions in the siderosis extent by MRI.
 Those brain areas that have been cleared can begin to heal while neighboring siderotic brain tissue is being damaged.
 Since I’ve started using Ferriprox in 2010 (the majority since 2012 when the drug was FDA approved in the US), only a few patients have managed to clear all or most of their iron, and in those patients, we saw the most clinical improvement.“

-That is what you need to look for in a doctor.
+In the end, we found some very engaged physicians.
+That’s what you need to look for in a doctor.
 Our hematologist and neurologist have both emailed Dr. Levy for advice.
 Dr. Levy freely gives his time to answer any physician who contacts him.